Jim Hartung: Post-competitive career and later life

-Awards and honors
+Accolades, awards and honors

+Within a couple of days after Hartung’s death, the University of Nebraska’s Athletics department memorialized him in an official statement by saying "Jim is a true Husker legend and his impact on the sport of gymnastics will carry on for decades to come."
+Chuck Chmelka, Head Coach for the University of Nebraska's head gymnastics coach at the time of his death, said "He was the toughest man I knew".

 Hartung entered the U.S. Gymnastics Hall of Fame as a member of the gold medal Olympic team in 1984 and then in 1997 as an individual.
 In 2006, he and his 1984 teammates were inducted into the U.S. Olympic Hall of Fame.
-Hartung is also a member of the Nebraska High School Hall of Fame and the Omaha Sports Hall of Fame.
+Hartung was inducted into the Nebraska High School Hall of Fame in its very first year (1994)..
+He was also a member of the Nebraska Athletics Hall of Fame (inducted in 2015), and was a part of the first College Gymnastics Association Hall of Fame Class in 2024.